 Martucci et al (2020), in a systematic review and meta-analysis, aimed to provide quantitative data about the impact of 18F-FDG PET/CT in staging small cell lung cancer (SCLC).
-Two authors performed a comprehensive literature search and independently reviewed the articles.
-A total of nine studies (n = 721 patients) with SCLC were included.
-Compared to conventional staging, a superior accuracy of 18F-FDG PET/CT was found.
+Two authors independently reviewed the articles.
+A total of nine studies (n = 721 patients with SCLC) were included.
+Compared to conventional staging, superior accuracy of 18F-FDG PET/CT was found.
 A change in binary SCLC staging using 18F-FDG PET/CT was demonstrated in 15% of patients (95% CI 9-21%) with SCLC.
-The authors conclude that 18F-FDG PET/CT is a useful molecular imaging method for staging patients with SCLC as it can change management in a significant number of patients.
+The authors conclude that 18F-FDG PET/CT is a useful imaging method for staging patients with SCLC.
 They encourage additional large prospective studies on the impact of 18F-FDG PET/CT in staging SCLC patients.

 Quartuccio et al (2019), in a multicenter retrospective study, evaluated the prognostic value yielded by 18F-FDG PET/CT in restaging patients with SCLC, and assessed the diagnostic agreement between 18F-FDG PET/CT and contrast-enhanced CT (ceCT).
 A total of 164 patients with SCLC who underwent 18F-FDG PET/CT for restaging purposes were included.
 The agreement between PET/CT and ceCT in detecting metastases was evaluated in 119 patients on a patient-based analysis (Cohen's κ ; P < 0.05).
 Results found that the presence of metastatic lesions on 18F-FDG PET/CT was associated with a significantly shorter overall survival (p value = 0.039) and progression-free survival (p value < 0.001).
 Higher maximum standardized uptake value showed a trend toward a shorter overall survival (p value = 0.065).
 The K-agreement between ceCT and PET/CT in recurrent SCLC was 0.37 (p value < 0.001).
 PET/CT and ceCT showed the same number of lesions in 52 (43.7%) patients, while PET/CT detected additional lesions in 35 (29.4%) patients.
 The authors conclude that detection of metastatic lesions at restaging by 18F-FDG PET/CT can predict a higher rate of progression in patients with SCLC.
-Additionally, 18F-FDG

-PET/CT and ceCT seem to be complementary imaging modalities in patients with metastatic SCLC.
+Additionally, 18F-FDG PET/CT and ceCT seem to be complementary imaging modalities in patients with Metastatic SCLC.